 This means you’ll also be making smaller payments each billing cycle.
 While the biweekly payment will add up to the same amount as a monthly payment, the advantage is the smaller, more manageable payments you get to make, allowing for easier budgeting and payment planning.

-If you’re opting for biweekly payments as a Quicken Loans® client, note that you have to be 1 month ahead in your payments before starting on the biweekly program.
+If you’re opting for biweekly payments as a Rocket Mortgage® client, note that you have to be 1 month ahead in your payments before starting on the biweekly program.
 Once you’re set up with the biweekly payment program, your payments will be applied to your loan on a monthly basis.

 The Benefits Of Paying Your Mortgage Biweekly